pavlovp/cra-template-empty/README.md

-# Getting Started with Create React App
+# Clone this CRA template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then I removed some stuff to make it super clean.
+This template was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then I removed some stuff to make it super clean.
 Enjoy